ByteVerse

 Do not start with “automate the company.”
 Start with one workflow that happens every week and has clear inputs and outputs.

-Example: new lead comes in, agent researches company, drafts qualification notes, creates a CRM task, and asks for approval before sending an email.
+Example: a new lead comes in, the agent researches the company, drafts qualification notes, creates a CRM task, and asks for approval before sending an email.
+That kind of workflow connects naturally with content in our AI sales tools and AI email assistants guides because the real value comes from orchestration, not just copy generation.

 Step 2: Write the Rules Before the Prompt